 The products listed in our TOAD CONTROL article have been used successfully for Bufo toads here in the southeast for many years.
 And they can be used safely in yards which have pets and/or ponds with fish.

 The most common approach being used by our customers is to apply PEST RID GRANULES throughout the yard focusing on any path way the toads might be using to enter the property.
-Next, spraying the same areas with PEST RID SPRAY on top of the granules will keep them out of the yard for several weeks following the treatment.

 For the “best” control, first apply granules.
 These are packed in 2 lb jars and each jar will treat 500 sq/ft.
 These granules will not work alone but should be used with the spray.
 When the spray is applied over the granules, you’ll get 60+ days of protection.
 The granules will absorb the spray and keep it active for at least twice as long compared to using just the spray.